ADHD Guide

 The key to digitizing the envelope method for ADHD is keeping what works and removing what doesn’t.

 Keep: Visual progress bars.
-Each spending category gets a progress bar that fills up as you spend.
-Green means plenty left.
-Yellow means watch it.
-Red means stop.
+Each spending category gets a progress bar you shade in as you spend.
+Most of the bar empty means plenty left.
+Getting full means watch it.
+Full means stop.
 Your brain processes this in half a second — no math required.

 Keep: Hard category limits.
-Set a monthly cap for each category.
-When you hit it, the system tells you.
-No willpower needed — the boundary is built into the tool.
+Write a monthly cap at the top of each envelope worksheet.
+When the bar fills, you’ve hit it.
+No willpower needed — the boundary is right there on the page.

 Remove: Physical cash limitations.
-The digital system works with credit cards, debit cards, Venmo, whatever you use.
-Log the purchase, the system tracks it against the right envelope.
+This works with credit cards, debit cards, Venmo, whatever you use.
+You log the purchase on the right envelope page and subtract — that’s it.

 Setting Up Your Digital Envelopes